Mining One Bitcoin: Time, Difficulty, and Profitability

 Factors influencing mining difficulty

-Mining difficulty isn't a Satoshi whim — it's hard math dependent on several variables.
-Here they are, ranked by influence:
+Mining difficulty isn't Satoshi’s whim — it's hard math dependent on several variables.
+Here they are, ranked by degree of influence:

 The golden rule: difficulty always catches up with hashrate.
 What drives hashrate — price, technology, or just a solar eclipse — is a secondary question.
-Bitcoin halving is another factor, but don’t care about it in 2026.
+Bitcoin halving is another factor, but it’s not our concern in 2026.

 Implications of mining difficulty

-Rising difficulty level isn't just numbers on a chart.
-It has three inevitable consequences.
+Rising difficulty level doesn’t just refer to numbers on a chart.
+It has three inevitable and very real consequences.

 First — the weak get weeded out.
 Every difficulty spike washes out those who haven't upgraded.
 S19 gives way to S21, individuals give way to industry.
-The escalator moves up, and to stay in place, you have to run.
-To climb — run twice as fast.
+The escalator moves up, so you have to run in order to stay in place, and run twice as fast in order to go up.

 Second — the arms race.
 ASIC manufacturers never sleep.
 Bitmain drops new models, MicroBT fires back.
-Difficulty pushes technological progress, and progress pushes difficulty.
+Difficulty propels technological progress, and progress propels difficulty.
 A vicious cycle with no exit, but plenty of participants.

 Third — rising production costs.
 Mining Bitcoin gets more expensive not because it's physically harder to find, but because your neighbor flipped a bigger switch.
 The coin's price has to rise just to keep miners in the black.